May 24th | Washington, DC

 Lisa Ann Wheeler is the founder and president of Carmel Communications.
 She managed marketing and publicity campaigns for The Passion of the Christ, The Chronicles of Narnia, YOUCAT, Heaven is For Real, Lent and Advent at Ephesus, Ear of the Heart, Hacksaw Ridge, and I Can Only Imagine.
 Wheeler also runs the largest special needs and Christmas gift program for children in the Georgia foster care system.

-Charmaine Yoest is the Assistant Secretary of Health and Human Services for Public Affairs.
+Charmaine Yoest is the Associate Director, Office of National Drug Control Policy at Executive Office of the President, The White House.
 Previously, she was president and CEO of Americans United for Life, vice president of the Family Research Council, a senior fellow at American Values, and a senior advisor for Mike Huckabee’s 2008 presidential campaign.